Chocobozzz/videojs-contextmenu/README.md

 ### CommonJS/Browserify

-When using with Browserify, install videojs-contextmenu-ui via npm and `require` the plugin as you would any other module.
+When using with Browserify, install videojs-contextmenu-pt via npm and `require` the plugin as you would any other module.

 ```js
 var videojs = require('video.js');